Varsha-Verma/git/Git_Interview_Questions.md

 - No need to change the infrastructure that is already placed.
 - It allows using all git and all sub-version features.
 - It provides stress ?free migration experience.
+- It can create a writable Git mirror of a local or remote Subversion repository and use both Subversion and Git as long as you like.
+- Now you can also include some advantages like you can do a fast one-time import from Subversion to Git or use SubGit within Atlassian Bitbucket Server.
+We can use SubGit to create a bi-directional Git-SVN mirror of an existing Subversion repository.
+You can push to Git or commit to Subversion as per your convenience.
+Synchronization will be done by SubGit.

 ### Q. Difference between Git revert & Git reset?
 Answer: